 Armand Bayou Bird Survey

 We will hold our bird count at 7 AM, starting off from the front parking lot of Armand Bayou Nature Center, dispersing from there.
 Please try and be here by 7 AM as gates will lock promptly at 7:05.
 I really hope you all can join us as we can try to spread back across all of our many areas we typically bird.
 If we have enough volunteers, I would like to not only cover Armand Bayou and Bay Area Park but also UH Clear Lake, a few offsite lakes/ponds, and the Village Grove portion of upper Armand Bayou.
 If you plan on attending, feel free to shoot me an email or just show up!
-Following the count, we will meet at approximately 10:15 AM to tally what we have seen for the day.
-I hope to see you there!
+After the count, we'll go for breakfast/ lunch at Classic Cafe!
+Please join us if you can, looking forward to a nice morning and seeing everyone.

 Andrew Hamlett (firstname.lastname@example.org), Leader, Armand Bayou Nature Center Survey